Needlestick and Sharps

 UNIT 1 | KNOW THE RISKS FROM NEEDLESTICKS

-Secondly, we support learners in understanding the legal responsibilities from both an employer and employee perspective.
-General health and safety law is explained before a focus on the legal requirements specific to sharps and healthcare.
+The second learning unit develops an understanding of the legal responsibilities from both an employer and employee perspective.
+The unit explains general health and safety law before focusing on the legal requirements specific to sharps and within healthcare.

 UNIT 3 | GENERAL BEST PRACTICE

-Thirdly, good sharps practice is presented for your workplace.
-This sets out what employers and staff can do to reduce the likelihood of a needlestick or sharps injury at work.
-Beginning with a risk assessment and then following the hierarchy of controls.
+The third learning unit highlights good sharps practice in the workplace.
+The content explores what employers and staff can do to reduce the likelihood of a needlestick or sharps injury at work, outlining the importance of risk assessment, and then following the hierarchy of controls.